Electric firm spending $25M on Georgia warehouse, hiring 120

 The move is driven by expansion in the company’s automated home control and LED lighting businesses, Feit said, plus a need for flexible customer delivery options.

-Feit could claim various tax breaks, including an income tax credit allowing it to annually deduct $3,000 per job from state income taxes for five years, as long as workers make at least $28,000 per year.
-That could be worth more than $1.8 million.
+Feit could claim various tax breaks, including an income tax credit allowing it to annually deduct $1,750 per job from state income taxes for five years, as long as workers make at least $28,000 per year.
+That could be worth more than $1 million, although Feit could get more by claiming additional tax credits for using a Georgia port.
 No local property tax breaks are expected, said Georgia Department of Economic Development spokesperson Marie Gordon.

 Privately-held Feit Electric sells its products through retailers including Home Depot, Lowe’s, Costco and Ace Hardware.

-Note: A previous version of this story incorrectly stated Feit could claim $3,000 in tax credits per job for up to $1.8 million over five years.
-The correct numbers are $1,750 per job for up to $1 million.